sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-onelogin-configurations.rst

-Fire Insights SAML oneLogin Configuration
+OneLogin Fire Insights SAML Configuration
 ====================

 Fire Insights can be Configured with SAML 2.0 OneLogin as below.